On the Continuum Approximation of the On-and-off Signal Control on Dynamic Traffic Networks: Introduction

 \begin{itemize}

 \item[1(a).]
-For a signalized network, if no spillback\footnote{In the context of this paper, spillback refers to the situation where the entrance of a link is in the congested phase, causing its supply to drop and affecting the outcome of the junction as well as its immediately preceding links.} occurs on any junction, then the traffic evolution on the network using the on-and-off signal model converges to the solution using a corresponding continuum signal model as the signal cycles tend to zero.
+For a signalized network, if no spillback\footnote{In this paper, spillback refers to the situation where the entrance of a link is in the congested phase, causing its supply to drop and affecting the outcome of the junction as well as its immediately preceding links.} occurs on any junction, then the traffic evolution on the network using the on-and-off signal model converges to the solution using a corresponding continuum signal model as the signal cycles tend to zero.
 This is true for any type of fundamental diagram assumed.

 \item[1(b).]
-In application, when the signal cycles are not infinitesimal, the difference between the aforementioned two solutions are time-independent and uniformly bounded if spillback does not occur anywhere in the network.
+In application, when the signal cycles are not infinitesimal, the difference between the aforementioned two solutions are uniformly bounded if spillback does not occur anywhere in the network.
 This is again true for any type of fundamental diagram assumed.
-In addition, expression of such difference is provided explicitly.
+In addition, expression of such uniform bound is provided explicitly.

 \item[2(a).]
-If spillback occurs at some junction and lasts for a significant period (e.g., on the scale of several signal cycles), then the above convergence does not hold if the fundamental diagram is triangular, while the convergence continues to hold if the fundamental diagram is smooth and strictly concave.
+If spillback occurs at some junction and lasts for a significant period (e.g., on the scale of several signal cycles), then the above convergence does not hold if the fundamental diagram is triangular, while the convergence continues to hold if the fundamental diagram has a strictly concave congested branch.

 \item[2(b).]
-Under the same assumption of 2(a), and that the signal cycles are not infinitesimal, the difference between the two solutions grows with time, independent of the fundamental diagram assumed.
-However, when using a strictly concave fundamental diagram, the difference is significantly smaller than when a triangular fundamental diagram is assumed.
+Under the same assumption of 2(a), and that the signal cycles are not infinitesimal, the difference between the two solutions grows with time, regardless of the fundamental diagram assumed.
+However, when using a fundamental diagram with a strictly concave congested branch, the difference is significantly smaller than when a triangular fundamental diagram is assumed.
 Again, the differences are provided explicitly for any type of fundamental diagram.

 \item[3.]
-If spillback takes place and recurs on a smaller time scale (e.g., smaller than a signal cycle), which we call {\it transient spillback}, then the convergence of the solution using the on-and-off signal model to the one using the continuum signal model does not hold when the signal cycles tend to zero.
+If spillback takes place and recurs on a smaller time scale (e.g., smaller than a signal cycle), which we call {\it transient spillback}, then the convergence of the solution with the on-and-off signal model to the one with the continuum signal model does not hold, when the signal cycles tend to zero.
 Moreover, the approximation error may be very large and grows with time when the signal cycles are not infinitesimal.
 These statements are true for any fundamental diagram.